 Sheary scores twice in Sabres’ 3-1 win over Rangers

-Captain Jack Eichel added an empty-net goal in the final seconds for Buffalo.
-After being booed by their home fans in a shutout loss to Boston in Thursday’s opener, the Sabres (1-1-0) snapped a six-game losing streak at KeyBank Center dating to last season.
+Captain Jack Eichel added an empty-net goal in the final seconds and had an assist for the Sabres, who snapped a six-game losing streak at KeyBank Center dating to last season.

 Henrik Lundqvist made 26 saves for New York.
 The Rangers outshot the Sabres in all three periods and finished with a 44-29 advantage in shots on goal.

 “The difference was special teams,” Lundqvist said.
 “If you look at how hard we played and the amount of chances we had, we should be happy about that.
 At the same time, this league isn’t about playing great, it’s just making key plays at the right time and finding a way to win games.
 That’s what it’s all about.”